| Residence

 of service to customers.

-The company, building on the experience of other members of staff, provides a range of quality and management
+The company, building on the experience of other members of staff, provided a range of quality and management

 services.
-It offers particular knowledge and experience in the fields of ISO9001, ISO14001, TQM, Lean, Kaizen,
+It offered particular knowledge and experience in the fields of ISO9001, ISO14001, TQM, Lean, Kaizen,

 SPC and Six Sigma.

-I also provide programming services in Java to run on workstations under Windows or Linux, using PostgreSQL
+I also provided programming services in Java to run on workstations under Windows or Linux, using PostgreSQL

 database engines (servers) running under Linux.
 Until early 2009 I also provided a complete cradle-to-grave

 support service for office networks running Windows or Linux applications.
-I now subcontract that business to
+I later subcontracted that business to

-people I trust to provide a high quality of service.
-This allows me to concentrate on the management services.
+people I trust to provide a high quality of service which allowed me to concentrate on the management services.

-As the company director for 2k Business Services I am entirely responsible for all legal and financial aspects
+As the company director for 2k Business Services I was entirely responsible for all legal and financial aspects

 of the company.